 Sites Reservoir is currently estimated to have a dead pool of approximately 17,700 AF, below which water cannot physically be removed from the reservoir using the I/O Works.
 However, the Authority is currently planning to operate to a dead pool of up to 60 TAF under normal conditions.
 For the RDEIR/SDEIS, Sites Reservoir operational dead pool was assumed and modeled at 120 TAF.
-However, the reservoir was modeled to be drawn lower than this for TCCA water supply during drought conditions.
-The Project description and CALSIM II now models an operational dead pool of 60 TAF.
+However, the reservoir was allowed to be drawn lower than this for TCCA water supply during drought conditions.
+The Project description and CALSIM II now allow an operational dead pool of 60 TAF, with all Sites Storage Partners sharing storage between 60 TAF and 120 TAF.
 The operational dead pool amount may be revised and reduced in final design.
 Sites Reservoir may also be drawn down below the operational dead pool in drought situations.